7 Awesome reasons to fall in love with Montreal

 Reminiscent of the European town squares, Place Jacques-Cartier is a gathering place for locals and tourists alike.
 Lined with restaurants, patios and shops, you can easily people watch or catch a performance by the many performing street artists and entertainers.

 At the top of Place Jacques-Cartier, you can feast your eyes on Montreal’s City Hall.
 Completed in 1878, it was destroyed by fire in 1922.
-The building, reconstructed in subsequent years, is as pretty as they come.
+Reconstructed in subsequent years, the building is as pretty as they come.
 You can admire its Second Empire architecture inside and out.
 Admission is free and is worth the stop.

 Before the current City Hall opened, this was the home of Montreal’s lawmakers.
 It is a beautiful homage to the Classical Revival style of those days.
 Today, it is a lovely market filled with designer boutiques, quirky shops and full-on charm.

 Another quite distinctive feature of Place d’Ames is the Note-Dame church.
 Modelled after its Parisian namesake, the church is built on the site of the original chapel.
 It also houses the body of a saint, Marguerite Bourgeoys.

 Adjacent to the church is the Saint-Sulpice seminary, said to be the oldest building in Montreal.

 Mount Royal is a hilltop that gave Montreal its name.
-It offers fantastic views of the city and it’s quite the place to climb for the local workout aficionados.
-You can bike, run or walk the path to the top depending on your level of comfort.
+You can bike, run or walk the path to the top, depending on your comfort level.
+It offers fantastic views of the city, and it’s quite the place to climb for the local workout aficionados.
 It is also a popular destination for outdoor winter activities.

-In addition to the park, there is an artificial lake, a strategic viewpoint and a number of cemeteries.
-The slopes of Mount Royal are also home to the picturesque campus of McGill University and its teaching hospitals along with many other educational institutions.
+In addition to the park, there is an artificial lake, a strategic viewpoint, and many cemeteries.
+The slopes of Mount Royal are also home to the picturesque campus of McGill University and its teaching hospitals, along with many other educational institutions.

-On the foothills, you’ll also find the Saint Joseph’s Oratory, modelled after the Sacre-Coeur church in Paris.
+You’ll also find the Saint Joseph’s Oratory on the foothills, modelled after the Sacre-Coeur church in Paris.

 Canada hosted its first Olympic Games in Montreal in 1976.
-Although Canada has hosted two other Winter Olympic Games since then, these remain its only hosted Summer Olympic Games.
+Although Canada has hosted two other Winter Olympic Games since then, it only hosted the summer Olympic Games.